 Lastly, health is the most important thing; people need to know they won’t get “in trouble” for being sick.

-8. At year’s end, I did end up giving two agents “movie passes” for having perfect attendance for the whole year, but they weren’t aware that they would be getting this.
+8. Year end thank you.
+At year’s end, I did end up giving two agents “movie passes” for having perfect attendance for the whole year, but they weren’t aware that they would be getting this.
 They also received balloons and a small certificate in front of the team.
 People usually really appreciate recognition and praise.

 Thanks to Laura.